 His other trial victories include patent infringement jury trial defense wins in the Eastern District of Texas for Pier 1 Imports and Thomas & Betts Corporation, and in the United States District Court for the Western District of Tennessee for Stored Value Solutions.

 Appellate success is another hallmark of Bill's career.
-He's achieved 10 victories in 12 cases before the United States Court of Appeals for the Federal Circuit.
+He's argued before the United States Court of Appeals for the Federal Circuit, and achieved victories in ten appeals he’s litigated before that court.
 These successes include winning appeals for Amazon.com, Blackhawk Network, Gap, Inc., and Papst Licensing.

 As a result of his trial and appellate successes, for several years running Managing IP magazine IP World Handbook and Survey has named Bill an "IP Star," and Super Lawyers has selected him as a Washington, D.C.
 "Super Lawyer."
 And in an earlier decade of his life, Bill was named by Benchmark Litigation to its "Under 40 Hot List."